ndabAP/vue-command/README.md

 ### Formatters

-`createStdout` requires a formatter as the first argument to format the content as a list or table or something else.
+The first argument of `createStdout` can be either a primitive (`boolean`, `number` or `string`) or a formatter.
+A formatter formats the content as a list or table or something else.

 | Formatters       |
 | ---------------- |